econPreference/TermStructureModels.jl/docs/src/estimation.md

 tuned, results = tuning_hyperparameter(yields, macros, tau_n, rho)
 ```

-`yields` is a `T` by `N` matrix, and `T` is the length of the time period. `N` is the number of maturities in data. `tau_n` is a `N`-Vector that contains maturities in data.
+`yields` is a `T` by `N` matrix, and `T` is the length of the sample period. `N` is the number of maturities in data. `tau_n` is a `N`-Vector that contains bond maturities in data.
 For example, if there are two maturities, 3 and 24 months, in a monthly term structure model, `tau_n=[3; 24]`. `macros` is a `T` by `dP-dQ` matrix in which each column is an individual macroeconomic variable. `rho` is a `dP-dQ`-Vector.
-In general, the i-th entry in `rho` is `1` if i-th macro variable is in level, or it is set to 0 if the variable is differenced.
+In general, `rho[i] = 1` if `macros[:, i]` is in level, or it is set to 0 if the macro variable is differenced.

-!!! note "Computational length of the optimization"
+!!! tip "Computational Time of the Optimization"

     Since we adopt the Differential Evolutionary algorithm, it is hard to set the terminal condition.
-Our strategy was "Run the algorithm with sufficient `maxiter`(our defaults), and verify that it is an global optimum by plotting the objective function".
+Our strategy was to run the algorithm with a sufficient number of iterations (our default settings) and to verify that it reaches a global optimum by plotting the objective function.
 It is appropriate for academic projects.

-    However, it is not good for practical projects.
+    However, this approach may not be optimal for practical projects.
 Small `populationsize` or `maxiter` may not lead to the best model, but it will find a good model.
-The prior distribution does not have to be optimal, and in fact, many Bayesian projects do not use the best prior distribution.
+An optimal prior distribution is not always necessary; in fact, many Bayesian projects do not utilize the best prior distribution.
 What's crucial is avoiding bad prior distributions.
 As the optimization process lengthens, the likelihood of setting a bad prior decreases.
-Set `maxiter` based on your computational resources.
+It's advisable to set `maxiter` in alignment with your available computational resources.

-!!! note "The range of data over which the marginal likelihood is calculated"
+!!! note "Range of Data over which the Marginal Likelihood is Calculated"

-    In Bayesian methodology, models are compared through the marginal likelihood.
-The most crucial prerequisite is that the marginal likelihoods of all models must be calculated over the same observations.
+    In Bayesian methodology, the standard criterion of the model comparison is the marginal likelihood.
+When we compare models using the marginal likelihood, the most crucial prerequisite is that the marginal likelihoods of all models must be calculated over the same observations.

     For instance, let's say we have `data` with the number of rows being 100.
 Model 1 has `p=1`, and Model 2 has `p=2`.
 In this case, the marginal likelihood should be computed over `data[3:end, :]`.
 This means that for Model 1, `data[2, :]` is used as the initial value, and for Model 2, `data[1:2, :]` is used as initial values. `tuning_hyperparameter` automatically reflects this fact by calculating the marginal likelihood over `data[upper_p+1:end, :]` for model comparison.